warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 https://www.youtube.com/watch?v=qu-jyrwW6hw) and [Lecture 9](
 https://www.youtube.com/watch?v=jJX_1zT73U0) of MIT OCW 8.04 Spring 2013. %}

-(TODO: REMOVE THIS: I don't have a good explanation for the mathemetical differences between bosons and fermions, but we'll still try to apply our derived tools from the quantum harmonic oscillator to fermions.
-Even [Feynman admits]( https://www.feynmanlectures.caltech.edu/III_04.html) he doesn't have a good explanation for these differences. )

 Since we're describing electrons, the creation and annihilation operators have *fermionic anticommutation relations*.
 In other words, for two fermions on sites $j$ and $k$, with spins $\sigma$ and $\pi$, we have: